In my first 6 months of blogging I tried everything.

 But you can’t anymore.

-Late last year Google decided that the Keyword Planner would henceforth only be available to people with a paid up subscription to Ad Words.
+In late 2016 Google decided that the Keyword Planner would only be available to people with a paid subscription to Ad Words.

 But not only that…

-In August 2016 Google stopped showing exact monthly search volumes for keywords in the Keyword Planner.
+Google also stopped showing exact monthly search volumes for keywords in the Keyword Planner.